jackocnr/intl-tel-input/.github/CONTRIBUTING.md

 Finally, the last time I did this (October 2018) there was a problem with the Cayman Islands flag (region-flags/png/KY.png) - it should be aprx 1200x600px, like the other flags, but was instead tiny (36x36px), so I replaced it with [the old one from the region-flags repo](https://github.com/behdad/region-flags/blob/gh-pages/png/KY.png).

-At this point, you should be good to re-build the assets with `npm run build`, and then check everything looks ok, and create a pull request on Github.
+At this point, you should be good to cd back to the project root directory, and re-build the images with `npm run build:img`, and then check everything looks ok, and create a pull request on Github.

+If when building, you get an error in the "exec:evenizer" task, you may need to temporarily increase the ulimit by running this command: `ulimit -S -n 2048`